Get in Touch

 Course Outline

-1. Traditional Project Management - assumptions
+1. Traditional Project Management - Core Concepts

-• Project life cycle and stages - characteristics of the classical approach
+• Project life cycle and stages: characteristics of the classical approach

-2. Project initiation
+2. Project Initiation

-• Defining the vision and objectives of the project
+• Defining the project vision and objectives

-• Project management structure - levels responsibilities and authority
+• Project management structure: responsibilities and authority levels

-• Risk management - planning the process management
+• Risk management: planning the management process

-3. Project planning
+3. Project Planning

-• Network Diagram - planning dependencies and deadlines
+• Network Diagrams: planning dependencies and deadlines

 • Project change management